Dedicated to Vedas, Mantrasastra, their applications and astrology

 A person who has got a strong Mars in his horoscope can show martian attributes in areas where the planet influences.
 Mars is primarily a planet of energy and aggression.
 This is the reason to associate mars with battlefield.

-A benefic strong mars associated with the houses related to career can make a person among hundreds of possibilities, a soldier, an athlete or sportsperson, a gymnast or wrestler, policeman, any of the uniformed professions, fire force professional, Karate master, forensic expert, investigator, detective, weapons designer/maker, butcher, engineer, architect, printer, real estate agent, property caretaker, restaurateur, cook, metallurgist, miner, metals trader, chemist, trader of chemicals, trader of explosives, surgeon, hemetologist,electrician, boiler technician, furnace operator, owner of gas filling stations etc. A weak mars associated with the houses of career will lead a person to take up menial jobs in the above areas.
+A benefic strong mars associated with the houses related to career can make a person among hundreds of possibilities, a soldier, an athlete or sportsperson, a gymnast or wrestler, policeman, any of the uniformed professions, fire force professional, Karate master, forensic expert, investigator, detective, weapons designer/maker, butcher, engineer, architect, printer, real estate agent, property caretaker, restaurateur, cook, metallurgist, miner, metals trader, chemist, trader of chemicals, trader of explosives, surgeon, hematologist,electrician, boiler technician, furnace operator, owner of gas filling stations etc. A weak mars associated with the houses of career will lead a person to take up menial jobs in the above areas.
 A defense person could be a general or an orderly.
 People who take up and fight for public causes (eg:- the petitioner in this case) will have strong martian influences in their horoscope.
 Mars gives the fighting spirit, courage, enthusiasm and the zeal.

-A malefic mars associated with the houses of career will make a person for example a thief, fraud, hacker, gangster or a terrorist by profession.
+A malefic Mars associated with the houses of career will make a person for example a thief, fraud, hacker, gangster or a terrorist by profession.

 In vedic astrology nothing works in isolation.
 So many different aspects are to be studied before coming to a conclusion.
 From the statement of the petitioner it looks as if the study was whether all the said navy men belonged to the two sun signs Aries and Scorpio owned by Mars or something similar to this.
 It’s not so simple.
 The basic premise of the study itself is wrong.
 Secondly you are looking for the wrong evidence.
 Please don’t think that horoscopes of all army men will show strong martian influence.
-Rahu and Ketu are also significtors of army.
+Rahu and Ketu are also significators of army.
 The horoscope of a doctor working for the navy will show more of sun’s influence than that of mars and that of signals person will show more of mercury’s influence.
 A person who works for the forces for a few years and later takes up some other career will show more of that influence in his horoscope.

 I still feel that if the professors had undertaken a proper study with the right parameters they could have found some establishable link with mars either with respect to the nature of work or the environment in most of the cases.
 A sun sign approach is not going to help.
 Accurate birth data including time of birth is required for all the candidates.